 One of the very best posts on this blog is our Walt Disney World Hotel Reviews page.
 We have stayed at every Disney hotel, plus many off-site ones.
 That page offers links to each of our hotel reviews, room photos, thoughts on the amenities, pros & cons, and more.

 Right now, our top picks would be Fort Wilderness Campground & Cabins, Caribbean Beach Resort, Pop Century Resort, BoardWalk Villas, and Beach Club Villas–all for different reasons.
-We’d avoid Contemporary Resort (save for the Garden Wing, which normally isn’t our favorite) because its tower style plus reduced-capacity elevators has been a hassle.
+If you have a rental car, Animal Kingdom Lodge and Kidani Village are also really attractive options.

 For the rest of the year, you’ll want to cross-check that page against the WDW Resort Reopening Timeline because many hotels are not yet open, and won’t be for at least the remainder of 2020.
 Note that some of the Disney Vacation Club or villa wings of otherwise closed hotels are open, so if you have your heart set on a specific property, that’s an option.

 You should also consult our list of Construction & Refurbishments at Walt Disney World Hotels.
 That covers where to avoid, and how these projects could impact your trip.

 Without Extra Magic Hours, the Disney Dining Plan, or priority booking windows, there’s less of a point to paying a significant premium to stay in a Disney-owned resort.
 That is, unless you really value the transportation, theme, or location (and many guests do).
 This has been a gradual erosion, as we covered in “Is Walt Disney World’s On-Site Advantage Disappearing?”